samuel-walters/docker/README.md

 ## Flexible Scaling

-Microservices allow each service to be independently scaled to meet demand for the application feature it supports.
+Microservices allow each service to be independently scaled to meet demand for the application feature it supports (instead of scaling up the application as a whole - as with monolithic architectures).
 This enables teams to right-size infrastructure needs, accurately measure the cost of a feature, and maintain availability if a service experiences a spike in demand.

+## Easier Testing (via Fault Isolation)

+You can test the various components and isolate any problems quickly which allows you to give a more prompt solution.

 ## Agility

 Microservices foster an organization of small, independent teams that take ownership of their services.
 Teams act within a small and well understood context, and are empowered to work more independently and more quickly.
 This shortens development cycle times.
 You benefit significantly from the aggregate throughput of the organization.

+(Easy to divide the workload as different groups of people can work on different services - more ends up getting done which shortens the product development lifecycle.)

 ## Easy Deployment